plblum/jivs/docs/Jivs_API.md

     writer.writeToProperty(vhm.getFieldValueHost('field1'), 'property1');
     writer.writeToProperty(vhm.getFieldValueHost('field2'), 'property2');
     ```
 ### Configuring the ValueHosts
 There are two challenges related to transferring data between models and `ValueHosts` that require configuration:
 1. The property name on the model may not match the name assigned to `ValueHost`.
 It could be something as little as property names use _camelCase_ while `ValueHosts` use _PascalCase_.
-2. Values may be represented differently and require conversion or cleanup.
+2. Values may be represented differently and require adjustment.
+They need a "value adapter".
 For example, your model has a numeric property, 'Count', that stores -1 to indicate the field is actually not in use.
 In that case, we want to setup the `ValueHost` with a value of `undefined` (use `FieldValueHost.setValueToUndefined()`.)
-This is a data cleanup task.

 ### Handling a different property name
 When configuring the `FieldValueHost`, you can supply the name of the property explicitly like this: